RedHatNordicsSA/learnlinux/README.md

 # Welcome to the lab
 Welcome to a hands on introduction of Linux.
 The lab is made for Red Hat Enterprise Linux 8, so if you run this on something else not all learnings applies.
+Don't worry, you can download Red Hat Enterprise Linux 8 free, see below.

 * For someone without any or little previous Linux experience, it takes approximately 6 hours to complete.
 * If you have some previous Linux experience, it takes approximately 4 hours to complete.